biubiutomato/TME-Agent/README.md

 - **v2**: Spatial memory system with rollback, replacement, DAG dependencies, and memory-aware QA
   ↪︎ Paper: [*Task Memory Engine: Spatial Memory for Robust Multi-Step LLM Agents*](https://arxiv.org/abs/2505.19436)

 > ⚠️ **Disclaimer**: This is a reference implementation aligned with the above papers. v1 and v2 are conceptually related but structurally distinct.
 The repository is under active development, and modules may change before final release.
-As of June 08, 2025, full implementations are in progress.

 ---